 Gas heaters are available in the market with various heat output ratings and efficiency ratings, which we should look at in conjunction with each other.
 Heat output is a parameter to indicate how much heat will be provided in the room.
 If you have two heaters with the same heat output, the heater with higher efficiency will be more economical to run compared to the heater with lower efficiency.
 It is just because it will consume less gas to produce the same amount of energy.

-The table here calculates the running cost for heaters using mains gas and LPG, based on various heaters’ average heat output and efficiency rating.
-Actual payments will vary, but what’s essential is comparing with each other.
+The table here calculates the running cost for heaters using mains gas and LPG, based on various heaters’ average heat output and efficiency ratings.
+Actual payments will vary, but what’s essential is comparing them with each other.
 These statistics are based on the heaters while they are on full power for the hour, without thermostatic control.

-The following table shows average running costs for a range of gas room heaters.
+The following table shows the average running costs for a range of gas room heaters.
 Again, the exact costs will vary if gas prices change.

 To calculate yourself (output ÷ efficiency) x 100.
 Multiply the result by your gas kWh unit cost.

 Central gas heating is typically the best way to heat your home if you use mains gas.
 Today there are boilers with an efficiency of around 90%.
 It is better to use the thermostatic valves on radiators to adjust the heat rate you want in each room.

 Control systems are essential because it provides possibilities to manage heating with better precision which will help to minimize energy consumption and running costs.
 This is why electric heaters with advanced controls are often considered to be more efficient than those without.